 Continue reading “5 Ways to invest in real estate”

-In our Investing series, there is something we didn’t yet cover in details: dividends.
-A lot of companies in the stock market are paying dividends to their stock holders.
-That means that if you own a share of Coca-Cola, you’ll receive some cash four times a year, every quarter.
+In our Investing series, there is something we did not yet cover in details: dividends.
+A lot of companies in the stock market are paying dividends to their stockholders.
+That means that if you own a share of Coca-Cola, you will receive some cash four times a year, every quarter.

 This is a nice way of accumulating cash since it does not require you to do anything.
-It’s fully passive income.
+It is a fully passive income.
 You still need to buy the shares of course.
-But once it’s done, you’ll get the money.
+But once it is done, you will get the money.
 There are many important things to know about these dividends and we are going to cover them in this post.
-If like me you are investing the entire market, you’ll get some dividends automatically :)
+If like me you are investing the entire market, you will get some dividends automatically :)